 The migrating user will need a mechanism to obtain a credential from the primary MC system of the user, to present to the partner MC system on migration.

-The partner system will need a mechanism to verify the credential from the primary MC system and use the credential to validate the authenticity of the migrating MC user.
+The partner system will need a mechanism to verify the credential from the primary MC system and use the credential to validate the authenticity of the migrating MC service user.

 Editor's note: The mechanisms are within the remit of SA3.